Skip to Main Content

 Preapproval: the credit-saving secret weapon

-Some credit cards let you provide some basic information and become preapproved or prequalified online.
-This extra step allows you to gauge your ability to be approved for a credit card, without filling out a full application or enduring a hard inquiry on your credit report.
+Some credit card issuers let you provide basic information and become preapproved or prequalified online.
+This extra step allows you to gauge your ability to be approved for a credit card without filling out a full application or enduring a hard inquiry on your credit report.
 Getting preapproved can be useful if you’re trying to decide if you should apply, but you’re not entirely sure you want to.

 How long does it take to receive your card?